zealtv/notebook/NEXTECH QC3868/index.md

 I can ping the camera.

-Using the BlueCAM search tool from the www.bluecam.cloud found in the specsheet, I was able to see this:
+Using the BlueCAM search tool from the www.bluecam.cloud found in the spec sheet, I was able to see this:

 ![](Pasted%20image%2020220129193822.png)
  ![](Pasted%20image%2020220129193858.png)